CSULA-Combustion-Lab/design-of-experiments/README.md

 Optimally design flow reactor experimental conditions with Sensiztized_0D_Experiment.py Optimally design flame experimental conditions with Sensitized_Flame_Experiment.py

+Version 1.0, companion to the manuscript submitted to Frontiers in Mechanical Engineering.

 ## Simulation Initializer Usage
 The file `Simulation_Initializer.py` contains options that control the simulations.
 This is the major file that a typical user will modify.